Unsupervised Learning: Randomized Optimization

 nth best percentile as our cutoff factor, this is similar to genetic algorithms, however there is no longer a concept of breeding or genes.
 Instead, we stay laser focused on performance against the fitness function as our one metric.

-The comparison with genetic algorithms isn't accidental - the best version of MIMIC estimates distributions by assuming that the conditional distributions inherent in the space fit to "dependency trees", which are Bayesian Networks where every node (but one) has exactly one parent.
+The comparison with genetic algorithms isn’t accidental - the best version of MIMIC estimates distributions by assuming that the conditional distributions inherent in the space fit to “dependency trees”, which are Bayesian Networks where every node (but one) has exactly one parent.
 Finding these trees is out of scope but check the videos for the math, but the theoretical grounding of this approach is rooted in maximizing Mutual Information (in information theory terms) and building a Maximum Spanning Tree.
 While not the only way to estimate the next probability distribution, Dependency Trees allow capturing of parent-child structure without having exponential cost (Max Spanning Trees are only polynomial in cost).
-This is what MIMIC stands for: Mutual-Information-Maximizing Input Clustering!

 - The fact that MIMIC’s “rising theta” approach can be used with any underlying probability distribution is pretty cool - here’s a simple applied example.